Got7: 2018: Eyes On You, second world tour, THE New Era, and Present: You

-2019: I Won't Let You Go, Jus2 sub-unit, Spinning Top, Love Loop, and Call My Name
+2019–2020: Jus2, Spinning Top and third world tour, Breath of Love: Last Piece

 On January 30, Got7 released their third Japanese extended play I Won't Let You Go, which debuted at No. 1 on the Oricon Daily Album Chart with estimated sales of 22,948 copies, holding the position for the entire week and eventually topping the Oricon Weekly Album Chart for the week January 28–February 3.